 ACCT 115.
 Fundamentals of Financial Accounting.
 3 credits, 3 contact hours (3;0;0).

+Restrictions: Business and fintech majors except with permission of MTSM undergraduate advisor.
 This is an introductory-level financial accounting course designed to develop fundamentals of financial accounting.
 This course will help students develop skills in applying financial accounting principles to record basic economic transactions, summarize and present such transactions in financial statements as well as to analyze reported accounting information from a user's perspective to make informed financial decisions.
 Students will also learn to appreciate accounting as a dynamic, changing discipline rather than an inflexible set of rules.

 ACCT 117.
 Principles Of Fin Accountng.
 3 credits, 3 contact hours (3;0;0).

+Restrictions: Non-MTSM majors only.
 This is an introductory course designed to develop fundamentals of financial accounting-a process of identifying, recording, and communicating economic events of an organization.
 This course will provide students with an opportunity to develop skills in applying financial accounting principles to record basic economic transactions, summarize and present such transactions in financial statements as well as analyze reported accounting information by using ratios.

 ACCT 215.
 Managerial Accounting I. 3 credits, 3 contact hours (3;0;0).